DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-19-reasons-for-rejection-iteration-2.md

 2. Is there any other advice or feedback you’d like to give the candidate
 3. Would you be interested in future applications from the candidate

-But we know that if the provider selects safeguarding, then they don’t need to be asked these questions.
+But we know that if the provider selects safeguarding, then they do not need to be asked these questions.

 If we put the above questions onto a separate page Then we can skip these questions for the provider to speed up their journey